-- 1. In the REC mode, set the mode dial to . - 2.
-Press [SET]. - 3.
-Select "High Speed Anti Shake" and then press [SET]. - 4.
-When you are ready to shoot, press the shutter button. - After you press the shutter button, the message "Busy...
+2. Select "High Speed Anti Shake" and then press [SET].

+3. When you are ready to shoot, press the shutter button.

+After you press the shutter button, the message "Busy...
 Please wait..." will appear on the monitor screen to indicate that recording is in progress.
 Keep the camera still while this message is displayed.
 The recording process takes some time to complete after the message appears.

-- Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - High Speed Anti Shake may not operate properly resulting in blurred images if the camera is moved more than the allowable range or if the subject moves during shooting. - When shooting with this BEST SHOT scene, the "ISO Sensitivity" setting is fixed at "AUTO"
+- The current mode dial setting is ignored when recording with this BEST SHOT scene. - With this BEST SHOT scene, the flash setting automatically becomes (Flash Off). - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - High Speed Anti Shake will not operate correctly while the camera is mounted on a tripod. - High Speed Anti Shake may not operate properly resulting in blurred images if the camera is moved more than the allowable range or if the subject moves during shooting. - When shooting with this BEST SHOT scene, the "ISO Sensitivity" setting is fixed at "AUTO".